MMercieca/CodePath/README.md

 For one thing, feedback is easier to take the earlier in development a feature or project is in.
 For another, getting feedback at the end which requires a major change is always a bummer.
 I open PRs as soon as I can to encourage the former and avoid the latter as much as possible.

+Again, I'm doing this as a demonstration **only**.

+3. Small commits and a good commit story

+I do try to keep my commit history clean.
+That does mean rebasing on occasion.
+I have to be careful if the whole team isn't doing that, but a senior dev early in my career pointed out how it makes reviewing PRs easier.
+I'm doing my best here in the time I have.

 ## Requirements

 The MVP seems to be: